aweirth/Wordle/README.md

-# Wordle
+# Wordle Project

+## Included are the files needed to run the wordle program:

+* WordleGraphics.py - Manages the graphical display for the wordle game
+* WordleDictionary.py - File of 5 letter words to use for the wordle answer
+* pgl.py - graphics library for python
-Programming project leveraging the PGL graphics library to construct a game of wordle.
+* Wordle.py - Script to implement the game of wordle.